iSOLveIT/protege_owl/_sources/index.rst.txt

 action of creating this new class.

-You might be tempted to resolve this thread (note the Resolve link at the top of the initial comment) however, we aren’t really done.
+You might be tempted to resolve this thread (note the Resolve link at the top of the initial comment) however, we aren't really done.
 Remember that we need to not just create the class but also define the axiom that a ChicagoPizza must have a DeepPanBase.
-Since we can’t add axioms in Web Protégé we need to export our ontology back to Protégé.
+Since we can't add axioms in Web Protégé we need to export our ontology back to Protégé.
 Typically, we would collect many more comments and changes before exporting but we want to demonstrate how round-trip editing works between Protégé and Web